-- Body is fully lowered. - Isolation Switch is turned OFF. - Tailboard is securely latched. - Rear wheels are clear of any tipped material. - Pendant Wanderlead is un-plugged and stowed. - Rear cross-member, tail-lights, and registration plate are cleared of any tipped material. - All precautions detailed in 'Controls' are observed.
+- Body is fully lowered.

+- Isolation Switch is turned OFF.

+- Tailboard is securely latched.

+- Rear wheels are clear of any tipped material.

+- Pendant Wanderlead is stowed.

+- Rear cross-member, tail-lights, and registration plate are cleared of any tipped material.

+- All precautions detailed in 'Controls' are observed.